paulzs/command-line-chess/README.md

 =====================================================

 ### Overview
 A two-player version of Chess for the command line written in Java.
-Completed as part of the CS213 Software Methodology course @Rutgers

 ### Features
 A gameboard will be drawn at startup and for each turn of the game.